 Excess 14 Spares

-Whether sailing locally, across the Mediterranean or doing an ocean crossing, there’s a set of spares you’ll want to have aboard.
+Whether sailing locally, across the Mediterranean, or doing an ocean crossing, there’s a set of spares you’ll want to have aboard.
 From our experience cruising the Mediterranean, getting parts is a major challenge.
 We were able to consistently find shackles, but that’s about it.
 From blocks to quality replacement lines, we struggled, resorting to mules (friends) bringing them from deliveries made to their homes.

 Below is the list of stuff we’ve started to accumulate as spares kept aboard.
 We wish we had this list at the beginning of the season.